AzzaAbdelGhani/BinarySearchTree/README.md

 # Advanced Programming Exam

-A binary search tree implementation, written in c++14 for the Advanced Programming Exam of DSSC Course 2019/20

-In this project we implemented a templated Binary Search Tree (BST) in C++ and we benchmarked it against the `std::map` implementation.
-In the directory there are two main files: one to actually use our BST, and the other to test the performance.
-In order compile and run them, we wrote a MakeFile thanks to which you can run the commands `make` and `./bst`, for the tree, and `make benchmark` and `./benchmark` for the testing.
+This is an implementation of a templated Binary Search Tree (BST) in C++14, benchmarked against the `std::map` implementation.
+In the repository you can find the directory include with the header file containing the definition of the BST (and also its implementation, see the section `Implementation choices`).
+You can also find two source files that can run the BST.
+In the `main.cc` there is a set of tests that covers all the possible cases of the BST functions.
+In the `benchmark.cc` you can find a comparison in between this implementation of BST and the one provided by the std library (`std::map`).

+In order compile and run them, there is a Makefile in the directory which allows you to compile both files.
+To compile and run the `main.cc` run `make` and `./bst`.
+To compile and run `benchmark.cc` run `make benchmark` and `./benchmark`.

 ### Concepts
 In our implementation we have three templated classes: one for the tree, one for the node and one for the iterator.
 Here a short description of them: